Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/installation/blender.md

 ---
 title: III.
 Set Up the Addon in Blender
 ---
-1. Go to `Edit --> Preferences --> Addons` and set the paths in the preferences of the addon `Modding: Space Engineer Utilities` to the respective folder and tools.
+1. Go to `Edit --> Preferences --> Addons` and set the paths in the preferences of the addon `Modding: Space Engineer Utilities` to the folder and tools (contained within `SEUT\Tools\`) set up in step `I. Download & Unpack the Necessary Files`.
 <br><br/>

 2. In the Blender main view (`3D Viewport`), open the SEUT main panel by pressing `N`.
 On the right side of the viewport, a tab labelled `SEUT` will become available.
 This is where most of the functionality of SEUT is accessed from.
 Click `Initialize SEUT Scene`.